 If you don’t see a template that works for you, you can also create your own templates for your regular reporting.

-With a Business level subscription you can white-label these reports with your own agency logo and remove all SEMrush branding from reports.
+With the Agency Growth Kit you can white-label these reports with your own agency logo and remove all Semrush branding from reports.
 This will give your reports the most professional look.
 Learn more about white label reports here.

 Once you finish the design of a report, you can set up automatic email reports to get sent to any email address on a regular basis if you want to automate an email reporting process.
 Read about setting up email alerts for Projects here.